Charles Chester, PhD, MA, MALD

 Raymond Hyatt’s research is focused on the social determinants of health and well-being and factors related to the emergence and persistence of disparity in health outcomes within vulnerable populations.
 Current projects include a study of immigrant occupational health, obesity in new immigrant populations, school and community-based interventions that address the emerging problem of childhood obesity – particularly in rural areas, the effects of parental disability on healthy children, defining and measuring stress at the neighborhood level, and the effects of globalization on population health and well-being.
 I teach graduate-level biostatistics and qualitative research courses in the MPH program at Tufts Medical School, and an undergraduate senior seminar on Globalization and Health in the Community Health Program at Tufts.

-Director of Program Development & Associate Professor of Pediatrics, Office of the Vice Provost
+Director Research Integrity, Office of the Vice Provost

 Director of Communications, School of Engineering